Part X: Crossing the Border

 Jeez, what did they think I was going to climb over the mountain and go as the crow flies!?

-I soon turn off 80 toward Campo.
+I soon turn off HW 80 toward Campo.
 The road is quiet and beautiful.
-The hills are dotted with granite boulders.
+Granite boulders dott the hills.
 It’s a lot different then what I imagined riding the last section to the border would be.
 I thought it was going to be a flat and boring desert.
 Far from it.
-I arrive to Campo, which is a historic railroad town.
+I arrive at Campo, which is a historic railroad town.

 After 48 miles, I arrive at the border.
-The crossing is super simple and the official is a very nice guy.
-He says he’d love to go visit Slovenia after I describe to him how beautiful it is.
+The crossing is super simple, and the official is a very nice guy.
+He says he’d love to visit Slovenia after I describe to him how beautiful it is.

-After two short blocks I am at the main plaza of a typical bustling Mexican city.
+After two short blocks, I am at the central plaza of a typical bustling Mexican city.
 I immediately feel at home.
 I do a couple of laps to see what else is around and return to the plaza where I saw Hotel Tecate.
 I want to stay in the center, feel the vibe of the town.
 I find the entrance to the hotel which was a bit tricky due to construction.
-The office is upstairs.
-I lock the bike up to the railing.
+The reception office is upstairs, so I lock the bike to the railing at the bottom.
 The room is about $30.
 The hotel manager helps me carry the bike up the stairs.
 I take time to rest and explore before I take off early tomorrow morning.
-I have a delicious meal at Los Gallo’s Restaurant and afterwords I walk around a bit.
+I have a delicious meal at Los Gallo’s Restaurant, and afterward, I walk around a bit.

-I wake up to the sound of church bells calling for 7 am mass quarter ‘till.
+I wake up to the sound of church bells at quarter 'till, calling for 7 am mass.
 Wow, did I really sleep that long?

 I head out of town on Ruta de Vino #3 which is toward Ensenada.
-A young 18-year-old boy named Diego joins me on his classic Schwinn bicycle and he starts asking me all kinds of questions.
+A young 18-year-old boy named Diego joins me on his classic Schwinn bicycle, and he starts asking me all kinds of questions.
 Practicing my Spanish, I learn from him that he is on his way home from selling burritos.
-His older brother makes them and Diego Maximilian goes out at 4 am to sell them.
+His older brother makes them, and Diego Maximilian goes out at 4 am to sell them to the workers waiting at the bus station.
 He is still a student.
 I encourage him to study hard.
 Before we depart, I oil and clean his chain.

-The road climbs and winds through the rugged mountain side, then drops back down to a meadow where pines grow.
+The road climbs and winds through the rugged mountainside, then drops back down to a meadow where pines grow.
 I pass sheep and cattle ranches.
-The shadows are getting longer and I am getting low on water.
+The shadows are getting longer, and I am getting low on water.
 I keep riding since the temperature is perfect.
 I look to my left to check out granite boulders.
-It’s like some giant babies stacked up before humans showed up.
-A giant orange moon just popped up from behind the mountain.
+It’s like some giant baby stacked them up before humans showed up.
+A giant orange full moon just popped up from behind the mountain.
 I soon ride only by the light of the moon.
-I ride for a couple more hours but the temperature is dropping quickly.
+I ride for a couple more hours, but the temperature is dropping quickly.
 I decide to set up camp.
 I’ve ridden over 10 hours, climbed more the 5K ft and over 50 miles.
 The moon is bright, crickets are chirping, and it’s getting cold fast.
-I quickly crawl into my sleeping bag and by morning the temps drop down to 30 degrees as I am still at 4500 for elevation.
-The night is miserable; my Thermarest is losing air and I sleep on the hard ground.
+I quickly crawl into my sleeping bag, and by morning the temps drop down to 30 degrees.
+I am still at 4500 ft elevation.
+The night is miserable; my Thermarest is losing air, and I sleep on the hard ground.
 I can’t wait for the morning to arrive to warm up.
-I ride 22 miles to Ojos Negros and I stop in the first store I pass to get a bottle of water.
-The last 22 miles I rode on less then a half of the water bottle I’ve been saving.
+I ride 22 miles to Ojos Negros, and I stop in the first store I pass to get a bottle of water.
+The last 22 miles I rode on less than a half of the water bottle I’ve been saving.
 Note to self: Carry plenty of water!